 Salt Fog (Spray) Corrosion Testing

-Salt fog (spray) testing is the most commonly used form of accelerated corrosion testing.
+Salt fog ( salt spray) testing is the most commonly used form of accelerated corrosion testing.
 It allows investigation and comparison of the corrosion resistance of different metals and the effectiveness of coatings and finishes.
 It is an inexpensive proven method, performed in a controlled environment, with repeatable results.

 Salt fog corrosion testing allows a good evaluation of what can be expected before a new product or component is introduced to the market for usage.
 It can also be used to compare different coatings, materials or finishes, to determine which one is best for longer term service.